f5devcentral/f5-tmsh2iapp/README.md

 * BIG-IQ 6.0 supports creation of configuration templates, several BIG-IP modules are supported too.
 It also provides ansible modules for deploying.
 * ![Application Services 3 (AS3)](http://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/3/) provides another F5 supported way deploying configurations in a declarative fashion.

 These two are excellent alternatives and they are officially supported by F5.
-On the other hand F5 support of tmsh2iapp is limited to the API usage that tmsh2iapp makes use of BIG-IP.
+On the other hand official F5 support of tmsh2iapp is limited to the API usage that tmsh2iapp makes use of BIG-IP.
+This non-official open-source project will provide support on a best effort basis.

 tmsh2iapp plus points are:
 * tmsh2iapp doesn't intend to know much about the intended configuration: configuration parsing is left up to the BIG-IP.
 This makes tmsh2iapp simpler to maintain and more flexible with respect of what configuration can accept and which BIG-IP versions are supported.